 IR35 explained: what self-employed contractors need to know in 2026

-This guide cuts through the jargon and explains how IR35 works, who determines your status, and what you can do to ensure your contracts hold up to scrutiny.
+This article breaks down how IR35 works, who decides your status, and what steps you can take to ensure your contracts stand up to inspection.

 What is IR35?

-IR35 is informal shorthand for the off-payroll working rules, introduced in 2000.
-The legislation targets what HMRC calls "disguised employment" — situations where a worker provides services through a limited company intermediary but, in practice, works like an employee of the client company.
+IR35 refers to the off-payroll working rules introduced in 2000.
+The legislation targets what HMRC terms "disguised employment" — where someone provides services through a limited company but essentially works as an employee of the client company.

-The core principle is this: if you would have been an employee of the client had your limited company not existed, HMRC expects you to pay broadly the same income tax and national insurance contributions as an employee would.
-The tax saving you get from operating through a limited company (taking dividends at a lower tax rate, for example) is not available to you in that case.
+The main idea is this: if you'd be an employee of the client without your limited company, HMRC expects you to pay roughly the same income tax and National Insurance as an employee.
+The tax benefits of a limited company, like taking dividends at a lower tax rate, aren't available in that case.

 Inside IR35 vs outside IR35

-If your contract is determined to be inside IR35, your income from that contract is treated as employment income for tax purposes.
-You pay income tax and national insurance on it.
-Your take-home pay typically drops by around 20% compared to being outside IR35.
+If your contract is deemed inside IR35, your income from that contract is treated as employment income for tax.
+You'll pay income tax and National Insurance on it, and your take-home pay could drop by around 20% compared to being outside IR35.

-If your contract is outside IR35, you are treated as a genuine independent contractor.
-You can pay yourself through your company in whatever mix of salary and dividends is most tax-efficient.
-This is the standard position for most genuine independent tradespeople and contractors.
+If your contract is outside IR35, you're recognised as a genuine independent contractor.
+You can pay yourself through your company in the most tax-friendly mix of salary and dividends.
+This is the usual situation for most genuine independent tradespeople and contractors.

 Who decides your IR35 status?